Bartering is bad for business.

 4. Bartering won’t help make your business scalable or “sale”able.

 When you have a business that you want to scale or sell, you need cash flow to do so.
-If you barter you cannot measure the growth of your company accurately, and thus you cannot value the business appropriately, making it much harder for you to put a valuation on your company and sell it.
+If you barter you cannot measure the growth of your company accurately.
+Therefore you cannot value the business appropriately, making it much harder for you to put a valuation on your company and sell it.
 If you ever want to have a solid exit strategy you need to focus on the numbers in your business, and when you barter there are no numbers on the books.

 5. Bartering doesn’t pay your OPEX or your team members.